-We’ve designed a series of cooking programs based on the new girl scout program requirements.
+Troop Leaders: We’ve designed a series of cooking programs based on the actual girl scout program requirements.
 During these hands-on cooking sessions your girls will work with our pro chefs to measure, mix and prepare delicious (and healthy) meals and snacks – all while they complete steps toward earning their Legacy Cooking Badge.

 To schedule your event please email us or call us at (703) 433.1909.